 - Formal operational.
 Adolescence through adulthood

-Piaget acknowledged that some children may pass through the stages at different ages than the averages noted above and that some children may show characteristics of more than one stage at a given time.
-But he insisted that cognitive development always follows this sequence, that stages cannot be skipped, and that each stage is marked by new intellectual abilities and a more complex understanding of the world.
+Now, Piaget realised that not all children will pass through these stages at the ages suggested above.
+And sometimes, children show characteristics of more than one stage at a time.
+But he insisted that three things held true: Development always follows this sequence.
+Stages cannot be skipped.
+And each stage is marked by new intellectual abilities and a more complex understanding of the world.

-During the early stages, infants are only aware of what is immediately in front of them.
-They focus on what they see, what they are doing, and physical interactions with their immediate environment.
+When babies are very young, they are only aware of what is immediately in front of them.
+They focus on what they see, what they are doing, and the physical interactions they have with their immediate environment.

-After infants start crawling, standing, and walking, their increased physical mobility leads to increased cognitive development.
-Near the end of the sensorimotor stage (18-24 months), infants reach another important milestone — early language development, a sign that they are developing some symbolic abilities.
+As your baby learns to move around on his own,cognitive development increases at a rapid rate.
+Near the end of the sensorimotor stage (18-24 months), babies reach another important milestone: they begin to talk.
+This is a sign that they are developing some symbolic abilities.

 During this stage (toddler through age 7), young children are able to think about things symbolically.
-Their language use becomes more mature.
-They also develop memory and imagination, which allows them to understand the difference between past and future, and engage in make-believe.
+Their language skills become more refined.
+Their memory develops and their imagination grows wild.
+All of this helps them to start understanding the difference between past and future.
+It also helps them engage in make-believe play and story telling.

 Concrete Operational Stage